mingshuwang/mingshu-website/content/publication/enlighten-244630/index.md

   In addition, hotel star rating, nearby restaurant density, number of hotel floors, and the hotel sleeping environment also influence hotel sleep quality.
 Implications of this study are provided in closing.
-publication: '*International Journal of Hospitality Management*'
+publication: '*International Journal of Hospitality Management*, 74, pp. 189--201'
 doi: 10.1016/j.ijhm.2018.05.002
 links:
 - name: URL